joseppbenvenuto/Movie_Recommendation_Engine/README.md

 ## Methods Used

 1) Descriptive Statistics - used for preliminary data exploration.
-2) Singular Value Decomposition (SVD) - used to create two restaurant recommendation engines basis all standards or food standards.
+2) Singular Value Decomposition (SVD) - used to create a movie recommendation engine.
 3) Cosine Distances - used to measure similarities between latent features of restaurants.

 ## Results